Legend (1985 film): Plot

-Upon returning, Jack and his group make their way to Darkness' castle.
-On the way, they are attacked by a swamp hag named Meg Mucklebones, but Jack defeats her by flattering her appearance and then decapitating her.
-At the castle, Jack's group falls into an underground prison cell, where they encounter Blunder, who is revealed to be a dwarf gone astray, before he is dragged off by an ogre to be baked into a pie.
-Oona, who is secretly a fairy, retrieves the keys to free the others.
+As Jack and his group make their way to Darkness' castle, they are attacked by the swamp hag Meg Mucklebones.
+Jack distracts her with flattery before decapitating her.
+At the castle, Jack's group falls into an underground prison cell where they encounter Blunder, who is revealed to be a dwarf gone astray, before he is dragged off by an ogre to be baked into a pie, and Oona, forced to reveal she is a fairy, retrieves the keys to free the others.

 Darkness realizes that even he is touched by Lili's innocence and releases her to wander the castle.
 He leaves lavish gifts for her, including an enchanted, dancing dress that hypnotizes her.
-Revealing himself, he asks her to marry him.
-She resists, but then agrees on the condition that she will be the one to kill the mare in the upcoming ritual.
+Revealing himself, Darkness asks Lili to marry him.
+She resists, but then agrees on the condition that she will be the one to kill the mare during the upcoming ritual.
 Overhearing their conversation, Jack and Gump learn Darkness can be destroyed by daylight.
-After saving Blunder, the group takes the ogres' giant metal platters as makeshift mirrors to reflect sunlight into the sacrificial chamber.
+After saving Blunder, the group uses the ogres' giant metal platters as makeshift mirrors to reflect sunlight into the sacrificial chamber.

 As the ritual begins, Lili frees the mare and Darkness strikes her unconscious.
-Jack fights Darkness, wounding him with the stallion's horn right before the redirected sunlight shines into the room, blasting Darkness to the edge of the void.
+Jack fights Darkness, wounding him with the stallion's horn right before the redirected light of the sunset shines into the room, blasting Darkness to the edge of the void.
 Darkness warns them that because evil lurks in all beings, he will never truly be vanquished.
-Wavering in doubt, Jack finally severs the hands of Darkness, expelling him into the void.
+Wavering in doubt, Jack finally severs the hand of Darkness, expelling him into the void.
 Gump then returns the stallion to life by magically reattaching its horn.
 With the stallion and mare reunited, winter immediately ends.
 Jack retrieves Lili's ring from the pond and places it on her finger, waking her from Darkness's spell.